mlange-42/modo/README.md

 like `fungi` in the example.
 For exporting members from a sub-package (like `Cat` and `Doc`), the sub-package `Exports:` are ignored.
 Re-exported modules (like `plants.vascular`) are included completely.

+[Cross-references](#cross-referencing) should still use the original structure of the package.
+They are automatically transformed to match the altered structure.